 Pain often gets equated with bouts of physical exertion, but did you realize that most of our pain is caused by our more sedentary activities?
 We hear a lot about bad posture these days, but most of us don’t realize the severity of the consequences.
 Muscle imbalances and the resulting abnormal length/tension relationships can really deform us.

 The asymmetry caused by muscular imbalances causes a wide array of dysfunction, compromising joint integrity.
 Then we find ourselves in chronic pain, and often unfortunately unwilling to do the very thing we need to do to fix it – exercise.
 After all, it’s hard to feel like working out when getting in and out of your car, or standing up and sitting down, or bending over … already feels like a workout!
 I’m not saying that random intense exercise is the answer.
 You need a more intelligent approach in these situations.
 Meaning, you must work the RIGHT muscles to start to eliminate the dysfunction.
 This is most often best combined with stretching the proper opposing muscles.
 But make no mistake – exercise is actually the answer, not the problem.
 Some people can find it difficult to exercise to reduce the pain though.
 This can be due to muscle dysfunction or muscle knots.
 So some decide to use some sweet leaf concentrates to reduce the amount of pain they feel when they start getting back into exercising so they restart their body and begin to work towards better health.

 Though proper corrective exercise is the answer to our pain, we must understand that we WILL lose the energy and drive to perform it when we aren’t feeling right.
 We can’t let that stop us though if healing is the goal.
 You see, pain signals our nervous system to “dial back” the power we can produce.
 Picture your car with a tire blowout.
 If your vehicle’s computer was programmed to minimize the damage this blowout would cause, it may limit your horsepower output to control your speed.
 Our bodies are very intelligently designed to survive what happens to them – including what WE do to ourselves.
 But why do we choose to injure ourselves, and force our body to focus on preservation instead of performance?
-I contend that being unaware of what we are doing is big contributor.
+I contend that being unaware of what we are doing is a big contributor.
 So with that in mind, here’s 11 bad posture habits that many of us make daily.
 Avoiding chronic pain involves avoiding these mistakes.

 1. Sitting at the computer with your head in front of your torso